eabg/django-ftp-deploy/docs/usage.rst

  | - Built the restore tree, since first fail deploy up to the most recent deploy (omit skip deploys)
  | - Build new payload data based on restore tree
  | - Build commits information and files diff from new payload
- | - After click restore send new payload to deploy (as it would be a normal POST Hook), remove deploys included in restore, and store new payload.
+ | - After click restore send new payload to deploy (as it would be a normal POST Hook), remove old deploys included in restore, and store new payload.

 In order to restore deploys you need to click ``Restore Deploys`` on `Manage Service`_ page.
 That will bring the popup window with information about the restore such as :